Victor-Karanja/victor-dsfpt01-eda-project/README.md

 * Changing the title of a movie has a very low correlation to the popularity of the movie.
 This is because on comparing the genres that had titles changed, only 33% had a higher popularity than movies in the same genre with original titles.

 * Microsoft should also venture in running ads and other advertisement medias to increase the popularity of the movies on their movie studio.
 Ensuring that they provide a good system of movie recommendation to their viewers would have them at the top of the studios.

+For more information, click ['here'](https://github.com/Victor-Karanja/victor-dsfpt01-eda-project/blob/master/student.ipynb) Please consider following me on Github for more.